-Pursuant to Sec.
-120 of the Civil Aviation Act No.14 of 2010, Director General of Civil Aviation shall have the power to issue, whenever he considers it necessary or appropriate to do so, such Implementing Standards for the purpose of giving effect to any of the provisions of the Civil Aviation Act, any regulations or rules made thereunder including the Articles of the Convention on International Civil Aviation which are specified in the Schedule to the Act.
+Pursuant to Section 120 of the Civil Aviation Act No.14 of 2010 (hereinafter referred to as the CA Act), Director General of Civil Aviation (hereinafter referred to as the DGCA) shall have the power to issue, whenever he considers it necessary or appropriate to do so, such Implementing Standards for the Purpose of giving effect to any provision in the CA Act, Regulations or Rules made thereunder including the Articles of the Convention on International Civil Aviation specified in the Schedule to the CA Act.

-Accordingly, I being the Director General of Civil Aviation do hereby issue the Implementing Standards on Annex 6- Part 1- Chapter 05- "Aeroplane Performance Operating Limitations" as mentioned in the Attachment hereto (Ref: IS-6-(i)-5), for the purpose of giving effect to the provisions in the aforementioned Act and Standards & Procedures described under Article 37 of the Convention, which are specified in the Attachment
+Accordingly, I, being the DGCA do hereby issue the Implementing Standards on Compliance to Annex 6 - Part (I) - Chapter 5 - "Aeroplane Performance Operating Limitations" as mentioned in the Attachment hereto (Ref: Attachment No IS-6-(I)-5) elaborating the requirements to be satisfied for the effective implementation of the International Standards and Recommended Practices contained in ICAO Annex 6.